 Sample size determined according to the FOP for AASHTO T 310.
-In cases where the existing individual curve or family cannot be used a completely new curve will need to be developed and the sample size will be determined by the FOP for AASHTO T 99/T 180.
+In cases where the existing individual curve or soil moisture-density relations group cannot be used a completely new curve will need to be developed and the sample size will be determined by the FOP for AASHTO T 99/T 180.